MalcolmJAPark/inkverify/README.md

-# InkVerify: Cellular Automaton Proof-of-Work
+# InkVerify: The Future of Automated Defense Using Cellular Automaton Proof-of-Work

-**InkVerify** is an experimental **Memory-Hard Proof-of-Work (PoW) Algorithm** designed for secure user authentication and bot prevention.

-By leveraging **Chaos Theory** and **Cellular Automata (CA)**, InkVerify transforms credentials into a complex, high-entropy grid state.
+The internet’s fundamental gatekeepers—CAPTCHAs—are failing.
+Traditional systems like Google’s reCAPTCHA and Cloudflare’s Turnstile rely on behavioral tracking and visual puzzles, both of which are facing existential threats: **AI vision models can now solve them faster than humans**, and **global privacy laws (GDPR/CCPA)** are restricting the data collection required to make them work.

+**InkVerify** introduces a paradigm shift in bot defense.
+Instead of asking "Who are you?"
+(Identity/Behavior), InkVerify asks "What have you done?"
+(Work).
+By utilizing a **Memory-Hard Proof of Work (PoW)** system based on Cellular Automata and Chaos Theory, InkVerify forces a mathematical cost on the client device.
+This makes large-scale bot attacks economically and computationally impossible while preserving 100% of user privacy.

 Unlike traditional cryptographic hashes (like SHA-256) which rely purely on CPU arithmetic, InkVerify enforces a **memory-intensive process**, making it highly resistant to GPU and ASIC-based brute-force attacks.

 ---